Lucian-Alexe/mindbodycacao.com/individual-therapy.markdown

 ---
 layout: page
-title: Individual Therapy
+title: "Individual Therapy"
 permalink: /individual-therapy
-description: Personalized individual therapy in Mexico for emotional healing, personal growth, and mental wellness.
+description: "Personalized individual therapy in Mexico for emotional healing, personal growth, and mental wellness.
 Certified therapist with 15+ years of experience in EMDR, Brainspotting, and holistic approaches.
-Bilingual therapy in English and Spanish.
+Bilingual therapy in English and Spanish."
 ---

 <section>